SACHSTech/careers-in-computer-science-KyleMendes21/README.md

 ### Required Education
 * A bachelors degree in computer science, computer engineering, software engineering or something similar
-* Majoring in computer science allowed you the  best background for becoming a software developers.
+* Majoring in computer science allows you the best background for becoming a software developers.
 The theoretical knowledge learned from computer science degrees will prepare you for the job and interview questions
 * Masters degree will give your more opportunities with higher pay but it is not required
 * Time is an important requirement because after about 7 years you have more knowledge increasing your pay and opportunities